telerik/winforms-docs/forms-and-dialogs/shapedform/getting-started.md

 2\.
 Make sure your project includes a reference to __Telerik.WinControls__ and __Telerik.WinControls.UI__ libraries.

->note You can add these references automatically by adding any RadControl to the form.
+>tip You can add these references automatically by adding any RadControl to the form.
 >